 Cwm Gwaun(Settlement)Welsh Cwm Gwaun (English: Gwaun Valley) is a community and valley in north Pembrokeshire, Wales.
 The name itself is derived from Welsh cwm "valley" and gwaun "heath, moor".

-Gwalia(Country)Welsh (Archaic) Gwalia is an archaic Welsh name for "Wales".
-It derives from the Medieval Latin Wallia, which in turn is a Latinisation of the English 'Wales'.
-Although never as widely used as Cymru, Gwalia was once popular as a poetic name for the country.... [more]
+Gwalia(Country)Welsh (Archaic), Literature From Medieval Latin Wallia, which was a Latinized form of English Wales.
+This is an archaic Welsh name for Wales; although never as widely used as Cymru, Gwalia was once popular as a poetic name for the country... [more]

 Liverpool(Settlement)English, Welsh A port city in western England on the mouth of the River Mersey.
 Uncertain origin.
 Possibly derived from Cumbric words equivalent to the Welsh leidiau, meaning 'mud' and pwll, meaning 'pool', or else the Old English formation *Liferpōl, 'thick, muddy pool'.